boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 Choose carefully.

-The monthly bill always seems reasonable until you're taking an ice-cold 3 AM shower to stay under budget.
-But it’s the 10-year cost and lost efficiency that should make you shiver.
+The monthly bill always seems reasonable until you're taking an ice-cold 3 AM shower in Ohio to stay under budget.

+But really, it’s the 10-year price tag and lost efficiency that should make you shiver.

 ---